 The advantage of immersion programs

 Many people believe the best way for a student to excel in a foreign language is an immersion program.
-Advocates also suggest the younger the child, the better it is to send them to an immersion program, and that’s why full-immersion daycare or preschool are so popular.
-These can be especially useful if neither parent speaks the foreign language.
+Advocates also suggest the younger the child, the better it is to send them to an immersion program, and that’s why full-immersion daycare or preschool is so popular.
+These can be especially useful if neither parent speaks a foreign language.
 Why?
-For better or worse, children learn far more from other kids than from any adult.
+For better or worse, children learn far more from other kids than from an adult.
 Thus, if you are contemplating sending your child to an immersion school, it may be a huge advantage for fluency in a foreign language.

 In fact, research indicates that in full immersion programs, children develop initial literacy in the immersion language, and then develop a complete understanding of the foreign language.
 However, the benefits do not stop there.
 In fact, the many cognitive processes that underlie the ability to read a foreign language, such as understanding the relationship between the spoken language and the written word, transfer from one language to another.
 In essence, research shows that a full immersion program not only teaches students a foreign language, it strengthens their understanding of their native language as well.

 Here is an overview of the language immersion program at Davis School District.

 Immersion schools can be an outstanding resource, provided the overall academic level is comparable to regular schools.
 After all, a full immersion school exposes children to cultures they may not regularly encounter on a day-to-day basis, and it develops in them an ability to make friends and connections with a variety of classmates.
 And, of course, full-immersion schools show students how to think globally, yet act locally – a mindset that is becoming more and more important these days.

 If immersion programs are available in your area, you should take the time to visit and review the environment.
 If you do decide to send your child to an immersion school, there are some things for which you should be prepared.